Mexican Federal Highway 5: Earthquake damage and repairs

 The epicentre (32°15'32"N, 115°17'13.2"W) of the magnitude 7.2 earthquake on April 4, 2010 (2010 Baja California earthquake) is about 3 km east of the highway.
 Repairs on the highway began nearly immediately.
 From km 20 to km 38, SCT (Secretaría de Comunicaciones y Transportes) contractors re-levelled the road and filled cracks.

 The hurricanes in Sept & October 2018 have caused significant damage to the bridges south of San Felipe.
 Some bridges lost their entire roadway, while others have gaping holes at the abutments (ends) of the bridge.
 All these missing sections are bypassed using gravel detours.
 Some of these detours are short & easy, while others wind down canyons & cross the wash a hundred or more feet below the bridge.
 All are passable (slowly) in a passenger car in good weather.
 One crew was observed making the major repairs needed; one can assume it will be years before the repairs are complete.

-State Highway Extension
+State highway condition

-The state route that starts in San Felipe and continues to Puertecitos is a natural extension of Fed.
+The state route that starts in San Felipe and continues to Chapala is a natural extension of Fed.
 5. It is an undivided, two-lane highway that has some rough spots and has many significant dips or fords where the highway meets normally-dry steams.
 One of the largest is labelled on the road in both directions as the "OH SHIT DIP."
-The continuation of Baja 5 to Gonzaga Bay was paved in 2015.
-As of December 2020, good pavement continues to the Fed.
+As of September 2024, good pavement continues to the Fed.
 1 at Chapala.
 It is passible by cars, motor homes and trucks.